 ✓ Verify Your Implementation

-4. Run npm run build to catch any TypeScript errors in your metadata helpers
+npm run buildto catch any TypeScript errors in your metadata helpers

 Dynamic Sitemaps

-Without a sitemap, Google relies solely on crawling links, which can miss orphaned pages or delay indexing of new content by days or weeks.
+Without a sitemap, Google relies solely on crawling links, which can miss orphaned pages or delay discovery of new content.
 A sitemap is your direct line to search engines, telling them exactly what pages exist and when they were last updated.

-Next.js makes sitemap generation elegant.
+Next.js makes sitemap generation elegant, and Google documents sitemap inclusion as a straightforward way to suggest canonical URLs and surface important pages at scale (Google canonical guidance).
 The file is automatically served at /sitemap.xml.
 Create a sitemap.ts file:

 // app/sitemap.ts